An HR Guide to Bereavement Leave

 Bereavement leave policies are gaining popularity alongside other situationally specific leave policies.
 Like parental leave, NICU leave, and voting leave, bereavement policies are offered by employers and provide one central benefit: time off.

-Generally speaking, bereavement leave is time off work provided by an employer to employees who have lost a loved one.
+Bereavement leave is time off work provided by an employer to employees who have lost a loved one.
 Policies typically cover time away to attend a funeral, but most do not include the other activities involved in a major loss.

 Some bereavement policies are shaped by state law, but many others take shape based on the values of the organization creating them.
 Bereavement leave can be paid or unpaid.
 It can offer time off ranging from a few days to a few weeks.
 These policies can cover employees who lost a spouse, domestic partner, or another immediate family member, a more distant relative, or a beloved friend.